jkroepke/helm-secrets/README.md

 ```
 KMS_USE=true helm-wrapper ....
 ```
-If you like to use it in different way just change this lines.
+If you like to use it in a different way just change this lines.

 ## Usage and examples